Zag-Research/Zag-Smalltalk/Documentation/Jit.md

 #### Overview
 Just In Time (JIT) compilation means that the code is generated during program execution.
 Sometimes this is before a given method is run the first time; sometimes the method runs a few times to gather information about the execution.

-We choose for the default to be machine code.
-So if a method is to be interpreted, it will have a tiny machine code header that will verify the appropriate method is called, and then jump to the interpreter to interpret the AST.
+We choose for the default to be threaded code.
+A threaded method has its first "word" (pointer to machine-executable code) be a word that will verify the selector and then jump to the next threaded word.

+If a method is jit'ed or built-in, the first word will point to the jit'ed or built-in code directly, and it will be responsible for verifying the selector before proceeding.

 #### Details

+#### Importing Pharo code
 We want to be able to use the methods that are sitting in the Pharo image to run for Zag instead of rewriting every one from scratch.

-Pharo has an AST for each of its methods which we want to extract, walk (to convert to a string representation), and then pass over to the Zag runtime for it to be stored in the Zag image.
-We have 15 methods that are implementations for `compileObject` in Pharo that simply output the string representation of the AST passed in as an argument.
-The process of converting methods to strings has been universalized to not only work for Zag methods but also any Pharo methods.
+Pharo has an AST for each of its methods.
+It is substantially more complex AST than Zag uses, so the first step is to convert it to a Zag AST.

+We export Pharo methods in two forms, both converted from Zag ASTs into Zig code.
+1. the raw AST objects, generated as calls to `compileObject` which generate statically-allocated memory objects;
+2. threaded-compiled methods, generated as calls to `compiledMethod` which generate statically-allocated `CompiledMethod` objects - ready to be executed.

 Zag then takes the stringified version of the tree and converts it to a tree that maps to the original Pharo AST.
 This is what would be called the Zag AST (ASC)